-The plots shown in Figure 4 measure the number of iterations necessary for VI and PI as a function of the number of nodes N in the graph.
-Each plot shows the results of 1250 individual experiments on random graphs with up to 2500 nodes.
-We have performed such experiments for many different types of graphs and parameters.
-The plots in Figure 4 contrast sparse graphs $(E \approx N)$ with dense graphs $(E \approx N^2/15)$ , both with full random probabilities (ranging from 0.0001 to 1).
-Examining the plots in the first row of Figure 4, it can be seen that the value iteration algorithm requires large numbers of iterations (often upwards of 10,000) on sparse graphs, while it converges much faster on dense graphs (typically within a few hundred iterations).
+Fig. 3.
+Number of iterations for VI (first row) and PI (second row) algorithms as a function of the number of nodes in the graph.
+The plots on the left show results for sparse graphs ( $E \approx N$ ), the plots on the right show results for dense graphs ( $E \approx N^2/15$ ) $(E \approx N^2/15)$ , both with full random probabilities (ranging from 0.0001 to 1).
+Examining the plots in the first row of Figure 3, it can be seen that the value iteration algorithm requires large numbers of iterations (often upwards of 10,000) on sparse graphs, while it converges much faster on dense graphs (typically within a few hundred iterations).
 The likely reason for this is that changes in the variables can propagate much faster in densely connected graphs.
 Note that the initial "peak" in the second plot is due to our definition of "dense" as $E \approx N^2/15$ , which for small N still results in fairly sparse graphs.
-Interestingly, the average number of iterations for dense graphs does not increase with larger values of N - if anything, there is a slight decrease.

-Iterations vs. number of nodes N
+Interestingly, the average number of iterations for dense graphs does not increase with larger values of N- if anything, there is a slight decrease.
+Results for the policy iteration algorithm (shown in the second row of Figure 3) are vastly different.
+In all cases, PI only takes very few iterations to converge.
+While the number of iterations increases with the number of nodes, the curves flatten out quickly, and the distributions of iterations for N=1000 are very similar to those for N=2500.
+Even for the largest N, most sparse graphs take no more than 6-9 iterations to converge; the dense graphs rarely take more than 7 or 8 iterations.
+In fact, among the more than Iterations vs. number of nodes N